In Person Worship Registration 2.28.21

 - You must RSVP – If you plan to attend, you must RSVP through a simple web form that is posted above.
 This will allow the elders and deacons to set up and plan for seating.
 Seats will be filled based on the order RSVP’s are received.
 If we have a large response in attendance, we will happily consider conducting two services in the future.
 We are starting with one service since this will be our first attempt at in person worship with restrictions.
 Starting August 16th, we will provide a toddler nursery.
 You must RSVP to utilize the nursery.

 - Social distancing will be practiced inside the church building at all times.

-- Families and individuals will be seated and dismissed by ushers.
+- Families and individuals will be seated by ushers.

 - Please plan to arrive early, several minutes before 9:30, so we can seat everyone on an orderly fashion.